Operation of a dual-phase xenon detector with wavelength sensitivity from ultraviolet to infrared: Results

 \subsection{Electric field dependence}

-To study the IR emission following \stwouv for different electron energies, we varied the amplification field in the xenon gas region from about 9\,kV/cm to 15\,kV/cm by varying the anode potential, while keeping the drift field constant.
+To study the IR emission following \stwouv for different electron energies, we varied the amplification field in the xenon gas region from about 9\,kV/cm to 15\,kV/cm by varying the anode potential and keeping the drift field constant.
 The IR PMT bias voltage was constant across all measurements.

-In order to estimate the liquid level in the TPC, signals from the photoemission of the gate electrode for different amplification fields are employed.
-The liquid level is then matched using the gate-surface times difference and the field-dependent drift velocity in the liquid (from~\cite{Gushchin_1982_electron}).
-Averaging over all anode voltages and two analysis methods yields a liquid level of $(4.1 \pm 0.5)$\,mm above the gate.
+An iterative procedure was employed to determine the liquid level.
+Electrons generated by photoionization on the gate via bright UV signals were used, which have a drift distance corresponding to the liquid level.
+Since the electron drift velocity depends on the electric field (\cite{Gushchin_1982_electron}), which itself is a function of the liquid level, the assumed level was adjusted iteratively until the calculated and observed drift times between the gate and the surface matched.
+Averaging over all anode voltages and two analysis methods yielded a liquid level of $(4.1 \pm 0.5)$\,mm above the gate.
 The uncertainty is propagated to the electric fields in the liquid, which directly affect the extraction efficiency. \Cref{tab:e_fields} summarizes the applied voltage differences, along with the calculated electric fields in the liquid and gas phases, based on the derived liquid level.

 To count IR photons associated with the electroluminescence signal, we select those occurring within a time window from $-1$ to $34\,\upmu$s relative to the \stwouv, thereby minimizing contamination from signals related to the \soneuv.
 Some of the selection criteria described in \cref{sec:data} may depend on the radial position of the event, which affects the light collection efficiency of the IR PMT and thus the observed IR photon rate.
 To reduce possible bias, only minimal cuts are applied for this estimate, and the variation introduced by additional cuts is used to estimate a systematic uncertainty.
 The observed IR photon rate is corrected for the field-dependent electron extraction efficiency (\cite{XENON100:2013wdu,PhysRevD.99.103024}).
 Potential systematic uncertainties on the extraction are taken into account.